 However, it’s not all subjective.
 The fundamental science of dissolving polymers in solvents (and solvents in polymers) is well-known and HSPiP includes a modeller for exploring that science.
 The science works well for pure, mono-disperse polymers under careful experimental conditions, so the radii, and their variations, are at least explicable in hindsight.
 But the large gap between the results of such pure polymers and the reality of commercial polymers used in real-world applications means that the Sphere method to measure the radius (or radii) is the one that most of us use most of the time.

-Do I get a receipt from the SWReg eCommerce website when I purchase the HSPiP?
+Do I get a receipt from the MyCommerce eCommerce website when I purchase the HSPiP?

 Yes.
-We can also provide a receipt of what is on the eCommerce website, or other electronic confirmation, but naturally prefer not to handle such matters.
-This is one reason why we are using this procedure.
-The eCommerce website handles all the complexities of international VAT so the final charge and the receipt will be correct for you.
+This is one reason why we use MyCommerce.
+The eCommerce website handles all the complexities of taxes relevant to your location so the final charge and the receipt will be correct for you.